 To make matters worse, one is likely to meet groups of cyclists along this road.
 Internet fame turned this road into a destination for extreme sports enthusiasts, especially downhill bikers.
 Several tour operators organize such trips.
-At least 13 have died in various accidents in last the 10 years.
+At least 13 riders have died in various accidents in last the 10 years.

 Such conditions made several precautions necessary.
 Special rules apply at Yungas road.
 While the rest of Bolivia drives on the right side, here vehicles drive on the left.
 A driver on the left has a better view of the edge of the road.
 Furthermore, descending vehicles never have the right of way and must move to the outer edge of the road.
 This forces fast vehicles to stop so that passing can be negotiated safely.